Toyota Grand Highlander Hybrid Max vs. Toyota Sequoia Hybrid: My pick

 Grand Highlander is anti-minivan

-2024 Toyota Grand Highlander Hybrid front three quarter live image
+2026 Toyota Grand Highlander Hybrid front three quarters

-The Grand Highlander’s crossover genes makes it more suitable as a family vehicle compared to the body-on-frame Sequoia.
+The Grand Highlander’s crossover genes make it more suitable as a family vehicle compared to the body-on-frame Sequoia.

-Steve Gates, Chairman, Toyota National Dealer Advisory Council, says the Toyota Grand Highlander will suit some customers whose families are growing and need something bigger than the Highlander but not a truck model (Sequoia), Automotive News reported on January 26, 2023.
+Steve Gates, former chairman of the Toyota National Dealer Advisory Council, had said the Toyota Grand Highlander will suit some customers whose families are growing and need something bigger than the Highlander but not a truck model (Sequoia), Automotive News reported around the time of its launch.
 Not all buyers desire a minivan (Sienna) either, he added, further profiling the target customer of the new SUV.

 Family Hauler vs Adventure-ready SUV

-The Grand Highlander should easily carve a place in the line-up, even though the well-established Sequoia has recently received a complete redesign, offering the convenience of seven seats.
+The Grand Highlander has easily carved a place in the lineup, despite the well-established Sequoia, which offers the convenience of seven seats.
 The Grand Highlander is more of a family hauler designed for road trips, while the Sequoia is for adventurous drives in relatively more challenging driving conditions.

 2024 Toyota Sequoia Hybrid front three quarter

-The third-gen Toyota Sequoia is targeted towards older millennials and Gen X demographic with children, as well as active empty nesters who remain close to their families.
+The third-gen Toyota Sequoia is targeted at older millennials and Gen X demographic with children, as well as active empty nesters who remain close to their families.

 Based on my experience, ingress and egress are relatively easier in the Grand Highlander compared to the Sequoia.
 I also felt that the design of the shell and door frames and the ergonomics are more car-like in the Grand Highlander.